Skip to main content

 Participation

 Additionally, Arts Scholars are required to enroll in a minimum of four, credit-bearing art courses within their respective nominating department between their second and fourth year of study, regardless of majoring in another discipline.
 In Studio Art and Drama, one of these courses should be at 3000 level or above.
 In Dance, two of these courses should be at the 3000 level or above selected from two distinct areas: Movement Practice, Creative Process, Critical or Somatic Studies.
 In Music, two of these courses should be at the 3000 level or above, including at least one MUSI course.
 Participants should major or minor in the College and maintain a minimum GPA of 3.4 in all arts classes and 3.2 for the University to remain in the program.
-Each participant is required to read and understand our evolving program design/description document.

 Students remaining in good standing are encouraged to continue participation through applying for rising-third and fourth year, Arts Awards to support research for arts related projects.
 These projects may be single research projects or collaborations.
 Formal written proposals are required to apply for this support.
 All projects require identification of a discipline specific faculty advisor.
 Funding for projects is selected by our faculty advisory committee (MASFAC) and recipients of these awards will complete work through the following academic year when the outcomes of these projects will be presented before the public.
-Those receiving awards will have both their original written proposal and outcome report, complete with examples and/or links to media published at this webiste.
+Those receiving awards will have both their original written proposal and outcome report, complete with examples and/or links to media published at this website.

 Fourth-Year Arts Trip